wisdom2608/application_and_k8s_manifests/README.md

         run: cat manifests/deploy.yml
 ```

-## Step 4: Update or commit the changes Github repository after updating the K8s manifest in the workflow runs.
+**Step 4: Update or commit the changes Github repository after updating the K8s manifest in the workflow runs**

 To allow GitHub Actions to push or disable branch protections, you need to configure the necessary permissions and branch protection settings in your repository:

 Granting GitHub Actions Permissions to Push commit changes to your repository,